 Why You Need Magnesium

 The Daily Value (DV) set by the Food and Drug Administration for magnesium is 420 milligrams for men and 320 mg a day for women.
 Some people with migraines take magnesium at higher doses to prevent headaches, but a doctor should oversee that treatment.

-You should not take more than 350 micrograms in a supplement since you are likely to consume some magnesium from food sources.
+You should not take more than 350 milligrams in a supplement since you are likely to consume some magnesium from food sources.
 Many laxatives and heartburn remedies also contain magnesium.
 If you take such medicines regularly, you should consider their content when determining whether you need more magnesium.

 Getting enough magnesium has the following health benefits: